theironcook/Backbone.ModelBinder/README.md

 For more complicated things like formatting or defining scope for composite or nested Views you'll need to define a `bindings` parameter - the optional 3rd parameter to the `bind()` function.
 The bindings parameter is a javascript hash object.

-They bindings hash keys are the model's attribute names and the values, in the simplest case, are jQuery selectors that must return at least 1 html element.
+The bindings hash keys are the model's attribute names and the values, in the simplest case, are jQuery selectors that must return at least 1 html element.

 The example below binds model.address to the element with the id="address":